aquasecurity/aqua-helm/server/README.md

 `web.ingress.annotations` |	Ingress annotations	| `[]`
 `web.ingress.hosts` | Ingress hostnames |	`[]`
 `web.ingress.tls` |	Ingress TLS configuration (YAML) | `[]`
+`web.extraEnvironmentVars` | is a list of extra enviroment variables to set in the web deployments. | `{}` `web.extraSecretEnvironmentVars` | is a list of extra enviroment variables to set in the web deployments, these variables take value from existing Secret objects. | `[]`

 ## Issues and feedback